rogerhu/PushTutorial/iOS/README.md

 9. Download the generated provisioning profile from the next screen by selecting the "Download" button.

-10. Add the profile to your "login" keychain by double-clicking on the downloaded file.
+10. Add the profile to Xcode by double-clicking on the downloaded file.

 # 3. Configuring the Parse App